 “Life expectancy hasn’t gone up that much,” says Dan skeptically.

 “Average life expectancy, no,” agrees Dr. Bamford.
 “But you two are way above average in health terms.
 You look after yourselves, you have good genes . . .
 I fully believe that you will both hit one hundred.
 At least.”

 He smiles benevolently, as though he’s Father Christmas giving us a present.

 I try to imagine myself, aged 102.
 I never thought I’d live that long.
 I never thought about life expectancy, full stop.
 I’ve just been going with the flow.

 “That’s something!”
 Dan’s face has brightened.
 “A hundred years old!”

-Sophie Kinsella is the author of the bestselling Shopaholic series, as well as the novels Can You Keep a Secret?, The Undomestic Goddess, Remember Me?, Twenties Girl, I’ve Got Your Number, and Wedding Night.
+Sophie Kinsella is the author of the bestselling Shopaholic series as well as the novels Can You Keep a Secret?, The Undomestic Goddess, Remember Me?, Twenties Girl, I’ve Got Your Number, Wedding Night, My Not So Perfect Life, and, most recently, Surprise Me.
 She lives between London and the country.